mrrogercampbell/microsoft-codecamp-lecture-notes/unit-2/ch-19-intro-to-object-relational-mapping.md

 ```
 3. Update the `<Password Goes Here>` value within the `connectionString` variable with your `DB User Password`
    * This is the one you created in `Part 2: Create and Configure a MySQL Database Via MySQL Workbench - Step 7`
+4. Move on to `Part 5: Create and Configure DbContext`

 #### Part 4.2: Configure The appsettings.json File - If You Used The LaunchCode Starter Code
 1. In the root level of your project open the `appsettings.json` file and update the file so that it looks as follows:
 ```json